byooooo/dispersant_screening_PAL/README.md

 -[ ] feature engineering?
 We could potentially also directly train something like an RNN on the SMILES sequence

--[ ] move code from Juptyer notebooks into package

 -[ ] drop the constant feature

+-[ ] move epsilon PAL to package (maybe even seperate from this repo) and add unit tests

+-[ ] feature importance

 ## Data